 We have good relationships with our local media and we are keen to promote our successes.
 We will provide a responsive and professional media relations service and we will ensure that all our spokespeople are appropriately trained and adequately briefed prior to any media interviews.
-We will monitor press coverage on a daily basis and correct any inaccuracies or issue rebuttals, if and when appropriate.
+We will monitor press coverage on a daily basis and correct any inaccuracies or issue rebuttals, if and where appropriate, in accordance with the CCG's Media Policy.
 The Communications and Engagement Team supports the NHS commitment to transparency and candour, ensuring safety and quality issues are identified in a timely way for senior managers and the Board.